 The timing of this vaccination is very important for it to be effective.
 For best protection against cholera, this vaccine should be given at least 10 days before you travel to a cholera-affected area.

-For at least 2 weeks after you receive cholera vaccine, wash your hands often, especially after using the restroom or handling food.
+For at least 2 weeks after you receive Vaxchora, wash your hands often, especially after using the restroom or handling food.